Adrián Sánchez (baseball): 2018 season

-Sánchez began the 2018 season at Class AAA Syracuse.
+Sánchez began the 2018 season at Triple-A Syracuse.
 On April 24, the Nationals called him up to the major leagues.
 He played in five games and went 3-for-14 (.214), with one RBI and one strikeout.
 When the Nationals reactivated third baseman Anthony Rendon from the 10-day disabled list on May 5, they made room for him on the roster by optioning Sánchez back to Syracuse.
 Through May 18, he had played in 24 games for Syracuse during the season, batting .298 with a .352 on-base percentage, a .426 slugging percentage, a home run, and eight RBIs for the Chiefs.
 When the Nationals′ roster temporarily expanded to 26 players on the day of a doubleheader against the Los Angeles Dodgers on May 19, they recalled Sánchez from Syracuse to serve as the 26th man for the second game of the day.
 He remained with the Nationals after the doubleheader, as other Nationals roster moves allowed him to stay on the roster after it returned to 25 players the following day.
 Sánchez appeared in 10 more games, going 1-for-9 (.111), scoring a run, and bringing his overall major-league performance at the plate for 2018 to 4-for-23 (.174) before Washington optioned him to Syracuse again on June 12 to clear room on its roster for Daniel Murphy when Murphy came off the disabled list to make his season debut with the Nationals.

 Apart from a brief rehabilitation stint with the Gulf Coast League Nationals from August 6 to 12, Sánchez remained with Syracuse until the Nationals recalled him on August 21.
 They optioned him back to Syracuse on August 22, then recalled him again on September 4, and he remained with the Nationals through the end of the season.
 He finished the season hitting .276 in 28 major-league games, with two doubles, a triple, and three RBIs.
 In his 13 major-league starts, he went 14-for-45 (.311) with two doubles, one triple, three RBI, one walk, and seven runs scored.
 By the end of the 2018 season, Sánchez had made 62 appearances – 23 games at second base, 14 games at shortstop, and eight at third base, all with the Nationals – in major-league games across two seasons during his career, 28 of them starts, hitting .271 with nine doubles, one triple, 14 RBI, and 14 runs scored.

 In the minors in 2018, Sánchez appeared in 70 games for Syracuse, hitting .234 with 15 doubles, two triples, four home runs, 27 RBIs, and six stolen bases, and in his five=game rehabilitation stint with the Gulf Coast League Nationals he hit .467 with two doubles, a triple, a home run, and four RBIs.